abrar-nazib/notes/Javascript/DS/README.md

 1. Analytics Skills {How can you think through the problems and analyze them}
 2. Coding skills  {Do you code well by writing simple, clean, organized, readable code}
 3. Technical Skills  {Do you know the fundamentals of the job you are applying to}
-4. Communication skills {Does your personality matches the company culture}
+4. Communication skills {Does your personality match the company culture}

 ### **Needed Knowledge**